DiabeticMenu

 Work Smart, Eat Smarter

 Being a working adult with diabetes requires a blend of discipline and forgiveness.
-You will have days where the meeting runs late and you eat a granola bar for lunch.
+You will have days where the meeting runs late and you inhale a granola bar for lunch, or a client takes you to a bread-heavy restaurant.
 That’s okay.
-The goal of this diabetic menu for working adults is to give you a baseline of good habits.
+The goal of this diabetic menu for working adults is to give you a baseline of good habits and a toolkit for the inevitable curveballs.

-By preparing ahead and controlling your environment (like your desk drawer), you make the healthy choice the easy choice.
-You can crush your career goals without sacrificing your health.
+By preparing ahead and controlling your environment (like your desk drawer and your Sunday meal prep), you make the healthy choice the easy choice.
+You can crush your career goals without sacrificing your health — in fact, stable blood sugar will boost your focus and productivity.
+Here’s to thriving at work and at home.

 Leave a Comment